ThatGuy-GEWP/SandGen3/README.md

   one of the main goals of this project was for high performance with low complexity.

 ### This ISNT:
-A massive scale sand game, although performance is not too bad on large worlds, the point of this engine is for a modular base to build games ontop of (as it already has a custom ECS build with sfml packaged with it)
+A massive scale sand engine, although performance is not too bad on large worlds, the point of this engine is for a modular base to build games ontop of (as it already has a custom ECS built with sfml packaged with it)

 As the name says, this is not the first, or last Sandgen.